ajbodev/ajbodev.github.io/app/content/tech/engineering-mid-level.md

 Looking at jobs available via StackOverflow, I came across this [gem](https://stackoverflow.com/jobs/109401/full-stack-software-engineer-britecore).
 What's special about it?
 There are lots of 'fullstack software engineering' job postings everywhere - but this is the only I've come across so far that gave you a 'guaranteed interview' if you complete a [special project](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel).
 I'm not really sure if it's guaranteed, but the idea of having candidates prove themselves with a project - I think that's a fine example of hands-on meritocracy.
 And that's a good thing, because merit is the most important consideration in doing software right.

 The way this problem wants merit to show - hands-on dirty coding - this reminds of my CS college days, when MEs (machine exercises) were regularly given after a lecture, and they had to be solved.
 Sometimes we compete on who can solve the fastest, or in the least amount of code.
-And sometimes they were too hard and had to be taken home - we had to bang our head on the problem until we eureka'd, then submit the next day.
+And sometimes they were too hard and had to be taken home - we had to bang our head on the problem until we got it, then submit the next day.

 [This particular problem](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) - it's an ME alright, an Enterprise-style ME.